Theemuts/spaghetti_pool/README.md

 ## Installation

+(Note: this is package is currently under active development and not released on Hex yet.
+Step 2 does apply.)

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

   1. Add `spaghetti_pool` to your list of dependencies in `mix.exs`: